Undergraduate Medicine and Health Sciences Admission Test: Format

-It is important to note that as of 2013 each of these sections, whether in part or in full, can be completed in any order over the duration of the three hours.
+As of 2013 each of these sections, whether in part or in full, can be completed in any order over the duration of the three hours.

 A candidate's UMAT score consists of three numbers, one raw score for each section of the test (this is not a percentage and the algorithms for their calculation have not been revealed by ACER), as well as a percentile ranking for each section.
 A final percentile and overall score (found usually by summing the three raw scores, but which can differ slightly due to each score's decimal places which are not shown on the candidate's statement of results) are given as part of the final results, and it is these final scores which are primarily used to determine the UMAT criteria for university admissions.
 For example, if a candidate was given the raw scores for Sections 1, 2, and 3 as 55, 60, 65 respectively, their overall score would be 179-181 and their percentile approximately 90.

 As of 2012, all UMAT scores are valid for one year, this differs from the previous validity period of two years.